Recovery Playbook: Back to Downtown & Main Street

 Public Realm: Walkability & Parking

 In many communities, there is often a perception that there “isn’t enough parking” close to Main Street or downtown.
 For some communities, that fact may be true based on population centers and how most people access the downtown core, but for many communities, there’s merely a parking perception problem that leaves communities hamstrung to actually focus on making improvements to the downtown.
 Take the shopping mall for example, many people who head to a sprawling suburban shopping mall will park relatively far away from the entrance to the mall and then walk thousands of feet to a store or restaurant that they’re trying to go to and think nothing of it.
-On a main street or in a downtown, complaints arise when there’s not enough parking spaces right in front of where people want to go when there may be plenty just a short distance down the street, requiring a walk shorter than that at a shopping mall.
+On a main street or in a downtown, complaints arise when there are not enough parking spaces right in front of where people want to go when there may be plenty just a short distance down the street, requiring a walk shorter than that at a shopping mall.
 It’s the perception, the mindset that individuals come to a main street with, some of which can be changed through proper messaging and improving the “walkability” of a district (check out our previous blog on conducting a walk audit to learn more).

-Users walking will walk one distance from a car to a store in a mall without thinking twice but that same experience isn’t readily replicated on Main Street.
+Users walking will walk one distance from a car to a store in a mall without thinking twice, but that same experience isn’t readily replicated on Main Street.
 Focus on the place and create a better user experience.

-“People don’t come to a place for the parking, they come for the experience.”
+“People don’t come to a place for the parking; they come for the experience.”

-As we’ve seen during the pandemic, parklets, outdoor dining, and open streets have shown us the true value of our streets to create better places for our commercial centers and communities when our streets aren’t just focused on moving and storing vehicles, but are used as places for people.
-What was once looked at as a crazy idea, eliminating parking spaces for other uses on main street, is now being viewed as an opportunity to breathe new life into tired streetscapes and places to seed the public realm with life and energy.
+As we’ve seen during the pandemic, parklets, outdoor dining, and open streets have shown us the true value of our streets to create better places for our commercial centers and communities when our streets aren’t just focused on moving and storing vehicles but are used as places for people.
+What was once looked at as a crazy idea, eliminating parking spaces for other uses on Main Street is now being viewed as an opportunity to breathe new life into tired streetscapes and places to seed the public realm with life and energy.

 Focusing on the user experience over the convenience of parking is a tried and true strategy that the shopping mall used to woo shoppers in the 60s and 70s, and a strategy that main streets and downtowns should be looking to today to woo shoppers, diners, and community members back into their districts.